At a glance

 A behavior contract can be an effective tool for many reasons.
 Here are some of the benefits:

 It can improve communication between home and school.
-Ideally, your child, her teacher and you will be present when the behavior contract goals are set.
-The school social worker, psychologist and/or behaviorist may also attend that meeting.
+Ideally, your child, their teacher, and you will be present when the behavior contract goals are set.
+The school social worker, psychologist, and/or behaviorist may also attend that meeting.
 This keeps all of you on the same page.

 It can make behavior expectations crystal clear.
 The behavior contract spells out specifically which behavior(s) your child needs to focus on.
 It also explains how rewards and consequences will work.

 It can motivate your child to self-regulate.
-Your child is involved in the process of making the behavior plan goals and choosing her rewards.
-That can make her more invested in achieving those goals.
-This “buy-in” can help motivate her to improve her and self-control skills.
+Your child is involved in the process of making the behavior plan goals and choosing their rewards.
+That can make your child more invested in achieving those goals.
+This “buy-in” can help motivate kids to improve their and self-control skills.

-It can make your child more accountable for her actions.
+It can make kids more accountable for their actions.
 Even the word “contract” sounds formal.
 And a behavior contract is a written agreement, which makes it easy to go back to if there’s any confusion.
 (This can help if your child says something like, “Oh, I forgot that was in there.”)

 It can provide valuable feedback for your child.
 Typically, each day the teacher or you would go over with your child how the day went.
-So every day your child can talk about and reflect on what she accomplished and what she could do better.
+So every day kids can talk about and reflect on what they accomplished and what they could do better.

-A behavior contract can help make your child more accountable for her actions.
+A behavior contract can help make kids more accountable for their actions.

 It can be created or changed at any point during the school year.

-Having a behavior contract can create opportunities for your child to reflect on her behavior, which can help her improve skills like self-monitoring and self-control.
+Having a behavior contract can create opportunities for kids to reflect on their behavior, which can help them improve skills like self-monitoring and self-control.